avinashvaidya09/task-manager/README.md

     ```

 3. The above command will ensure that cloud profile is picked up and not the default H2 database.
-4. You should see the below line in the logs - `Registered DataSource 'taskmanaher-hana'`.
+4. You should see the below line in the logs - `Registered DataSource 'taskmanager-hana'`.
 5. To test, open `requests.http` and test the application.

 ```